Champion Jet 3: History

 The ship was primarily used as a troop and equipment transport between Darwin and Dili in support of the International Force for East Timor peacekeeping operation.
 Jervis Bay was decommissioned on 11 May 2001, resuming her original name.
 In 2002, Incat 045 was chartered to Italian ferry company TRIS and sailed between Genoa and Palau, Italy under the marketing name of Winner until the collapse of the company later that year.

 SpeedFerries

 Following the collapse of TRIS, the ferry was laid up in Portland, England until 2004.
-The ferry was chartered by SpeedFerries, renamed HSC SpeedOne, and registered in Dover, England.
+The ferry was chartered by SpeedFerries, renamed SpeedOne, and registered in Dover, England.
 The ferry was assigned to operate between Dover and Boulogne-sur-Mer in France.

 On 28 December 2007, SpeedOne collided with the Prince of Wales Pier in Dover, ripping a hole in the side of the ferry.
 No passengers were aboard at the time, and the damage was repaired for the ship to resume operations on 31 December.